Obituary: Robert “Bob” F. Leighton

-THE VILLAGES, Fla. – Robert “Bob” F. Leighton, 87, of The Villages, Fla. and previously of Cumberland, Maine passed away peacefully in his sleep on Jan.
+THE VILLAGES, Fla. – Robert “Bob” F. Leighton, 87, of The Villages, Fla. and previously of Cumberland passed away peacefully in his sleep on Jan.
 8, 2021.
-He was born in Portland on January 28, 1933, and raised on a farm in Cape Elizabeth by his parents Ralph and Alice (Cook) Leighton.
+He was born in Portland on Jan, 28, 1933, and raised on a farm in Cape Elizabeth by his parents Ralph and Alice (Cook) Leighton.

 Bob was very proud of his co-founding and the development of Val Halla Golf Course in Cumberland in 1964 along with five local friends.
 Bob was the last survivor of the “Original Six”, and brings the founding history of Val Halla to a close.
 Later, Bob was the general manager of Val Halla from 1991 to 1997 and felt he had come full circle.
 He finally retired for good in 1997.